deephaven-examples/lunch-n-learn/css-variables/readme.md

 ## Variables in JS

-A challenge with that is, monaco, ploly and our grid all require resolved javascript values for theming.
-We accomplish this by using JS to read the value of each css variable defined in our theme (for numbers, it getProperty, and colors by setting a background and reading the color back from the element).
+A challenge with using inheritance is that monaco, plotly and our grid all require resolved javascript values for theming.
+We accomplish this by using JS to read the value of each CSS variable defined in our theme (for numbers, it getProperty, and colors by setting a background and reading the color back from the element).

 ```js
 :root {